justin-napolitano/cigarettes-again/README.md

 ## Future Work / Roadmap

 - Add more journal entries or reflections
-- Integrate with a static site generator for a personal blog
+- Integrate with a static site generator for personal blog deployment
 - Add tagging and categorization features
-- Include more multimedia content
+- Include multimedia content beyond markdown

 ---

-*Note: This repository appears to be a personal journal or blog content repository rather than a software project.*
+*Note: This repository functions primarily as a personal journal or blog content archive rather than a software project.*